History of Our Southeast Missouri Bed & Breakfast

 The Old Caledonian Bed & Breakfast proudly honors the Scottish heritage of the village’s founders and original settlers, including Penny’s great-great grandparents.
 Keep your eye open for decor, artwork, and menu items that keep these traditions alive.

 The four acres of the Old Caledonian Bed & Breakfast’s grounds are a marvelous, quiet retreat from life’s hustle and bustle.
 Winding pathways gently work their way through the wooded areas along a softly running creek, past wood-hewn benches, and a stone fire pit.
 Our relaxing gazebo, nestled next to the peaceful koi pond, and the secluded brick patio in the back make for a perfect getaway.
-Visit the Crabapple Cabin, an antique and craft shop we have on the property – or simply walk across the street to experience the charm, food, history, and friendliness that the Village of Caledonia has to offer.
+Visit the Amalgam Gallery of Art, owned and operated by the Old Caledonian B&B, on the north side of our property – or simply walk across the street to experience the charm, food, history, and friendliness that the Village of Caledonia has to offer.

 Meet the Innkeepers